The History of William Marshal, Earl of Chepstow and Pembroke, Regent of England. Book 1 of 2, Lines 1-10152.

 On 23rd October 1378 [his wife] Martha Armagnac Queen Consort Aragon (age 31) died.

 On 2nd February 1380 King John I of Aragon (age 29) and Yolande of Bar Queen Consort Aragon (age 15) were married.
 She by marriage Queen Consort Aragon.
 She the daughter of Robert of Bar 1st Duke of Bar (age 35) and Marie Valois Duchess Bar (age 35).
-He the son of Peter IV King Aragon (age 60) and Eleanor Barcelona Queen Consort Aragon.
+He the son of Peter IV King Aragon (age 60) and Eleanor of Sicily Queen Consort Aragon.
 They were third cousin once removed.
 She a great x 3 granddaughter of King Edward I of England.

 Peter IV King Aragon Dies John I King Aragon Succeeds